Ifield Watermill

 Ifield Watermill Museum

-Ifield Watermill is administered by Crawley Museum Society, which also runs the Crawley Museum Centre at Goffs Park House.
+Ifield Watermill is administered by Crawley Museum Society, which also runs the Crawley Museum Centre in the town centre.

 The mill now contains 4 floors of exhibitions related to the history of the mill and milling, the local iron industry, and local agricultural history.

-The watermill has plenty of free parking (turn left immediately after leaving Hyde Drive), and disabled access to all 4 floors.
-There is a disabled toilet at the nearby Mill House pub and restaurant.
+The watermill has toilets, plenty of free parking (turn left immediately after leaving Hyde Drive), and disabled access to all 4 floors.

 Contact Details